 “It’s important that founders stay open-minded for changing courses of a business that most-often naturally happen.
 You plan for one thing, but a new course takes shape that is worth pursuing and could be more beneficial.

 If you are open to and embrace change, even with an established business, your team will be ready and willing to follow making everyone as productive as possible.

 After managing my sales team daily for the last 10-plus years, I’ve found that no tool, resource, or retreat could connect us like mutual respect does.
 If you don’t respect your team, they won’t respect you and the enterprise you’ve spent so much time building will crumble.

 Business owners and leaders should be in the trenches with the team.
-Be the first one in and the last one out showing your team that you care about their business and that will make them do the same.
+Be the first one in and the last one out.
+Show your team that you care about their business and that will make them do the same.

 Small business management is a journey

-Connecting up with others who are also on the Journey, and doing so from a place of mutual trust and respect, not only helps to make the venture more successful, it makes the path more human.
-And even in a highly digital world, human connections matter.
+When you connect with fellow entrepreneurs from a place of mutual trust and respect, it helps to make the venture more successful.
+It also makes the path more human.
+Even in a highly digital world, human connections matter.